-The information here provides answers to questions frequently asked by graduate students about technology resources available to them in support of teaching as an Assistant in Instruction (AI), as well as remote research and learning.
-The questions and answers also address changes to IT services and resources for Spring 2021 that are a result of Covid-19 social distancing guidelines.
+The information here provides answers to questions frequently asked by graduate students about technology resources available to them in support of teaching as an Assistant in Instruction (AI).
+The questions and answers also address changes to IT services and resources for Fall 2021.

 Technology Resources FAQ for Graduate Students